sh123/esp32_loraprs/README.md

   - if `cfg.BtName` is NOT set to empty string then server mode also allows to connect with KISS bluetooth client and use it simulatenously with iGate functionality, e.g. when stationary at home and want to use DV Codec2 Walkie-Talkie voice communication

 Modem could be also used for **LoRa Codec2 digital voice DV communication**
-  - just install [Codec2 Walkie-Talkie](https://github.com/sh123/codec2_talkie) on you Android phone, pair with the modem and you can communicate with each other by using digital voice [Codec2](http://www.rowetel.com/?page_id=452)
+  - just install [Codec2 Walkie-Talkie](https://github.com/sh123/codec2_talkie) on you Android phone, pair with the modem and you can communicate with each other by using digital voice [Codec2](http://www.rowetel.com/?page_id=452), also modem can be controlled from this application (frequency change, bandwidth, spreading factor, etc)

 # Compatible Boards
 All work was done on ESP32-WROOM with custom made LoRa shield, Arduino Board is "ESP32 Dev Module".